JackTheSpades/SpriteToolSuperDelux/BUILDING.md

 - (Test suite only) The `requests` and `beatifulsoup4` Python modules.

 ### Windows
-- Visual Studio 2022 with the C++ workload installed or MinGW-w64
+- Visual Studio 2022 with the C++ workload installed or MinGW-w64, plus the C# workload if you want to build the CFG Editor.

 ### Linux
 - Clang 14+ or GCC 13+.